The Best RFP Response Software for 2026: An Honest Comparison of Agentic AI vs. Legacy Tools

 Q: What is the difference between Generative AI and Agentic AI in RFP software?

-Q: Can RFP automation software work with complex Excel questionnaires? control?
+Q: Can RFP automation software work with complex Excel questionnaires?

 Q: How secure is my data if I use AI for proposals?